UniFi WiFi 7 outdoor access point deployed at Virginia hunt country estate driveway — Castleton, VA

 Existing system failures

-Properties where prior installations created fragmented networks, dead zones, or vendor lock-in.
+Properties where prior installations created fragmented networks, dead zones, or unclear ownership.

 New construction & renovation